+Working from home successfully is dependant on treating it as seriously as working in an office.
 It may sound counter-intuitive but I still find it is useful to get ready for work if I am working from home.
-I get dressed in clothes that I would be happy to wear if I was working at a client's studio, and make sure I am available to clients from 8.30 am to 6pm when I am working from home.
+I get dressed in clothes that I would be happy to wear if I was working at a client's studio, and make sure I am available to clients from 8.30am to 6pm.

 04. Work when it's best for you

-The payoff for this personal discipline and financial investment is that you can schedule your day for when you're naturally at your most creative, as well as scheduling things like rendering or application compiling at a time and location that suits you.
+The payoff for this personal discipline is that you can organise your day around when you're naturally at your most creative or productive, as well as scheduling things like rendering or application compiling at a time and location that suits you.

-Personally I took up running.
-My least productive part of the day is between 10 and 11.30am, so using this time for a run and making it an early lunch hour means at least I feel I am doing something useful with my time, as well as being reminded why I work at home in the first place (I live in the South Downs).
+I took up running.
+My least productive part of the day is between 10am and 11.30am, so using this time for a run and making it an early lunch hour means at least I feel I am doing something useful with my time, as well as being reminded of why I work at home in the first place (I live in England's South Downs).